 We have strong partnerships with blindness organizations nationwide, such as Vision Serve Alliance and National Industries for the Blind. whom we partner with on initiatives that advocate for increased access to services for the blind and visually impaired.
 For instance, we are partnering with Vision Serve Alliance and American Council for the Blind to advocate for insurance and benefit programs to cover assistive technology, which is currently lacking in coverage.
 Also, we are engaging health systems that refer patients and County, State, and Federal governments for additional financial support.

-We also maintain partnerships for connection with services beyond clinical care that address social determinants of health such as employment or transportation services.
+We also maintain partnerships for connection with services beyond clinical care that address social determinants of health, such as employment or transportation services.
 Our Employment Services Program, for example, currently has more than 400 partnerships with community colleges (Moraine Valley Community College), healthcare systems (Rush Hospital, Advocate Aurora Health, the Jesse Brown VA Medical Center, and UI Health), employment centers and employers (Skills for Chicagoland’s Future, Chicago Cook Workforce Partnership, and MIS Computer), local and state government agencies (the Mayor’s Office for People with Disabilities and the Illinois Department of Human Services, Division of Rehabilitation Services), and other non-profits (A Safe Haven, Access Living, and Equip for Equality).
 We also work with the Work Incentive Planning & Assistance Project (WIPA) benefit planners to educate our clients on the impact of competitive work on Social Security benefits and other public programs.
 This breadth of partnerships in a variety of healthcare, private, and social service settings enhances our ability to provide referrals and strengthens service delivery.
 By working collaboratively with external organizations, we create a seamless continuity of care and foster a community-oriented approach that exceeds the limitations of relying solely on internal resources.

 Provide two examples of how you have used the community-oriented approach to program development specified in the attached principles to develop a program of service for high risk/underserved and/or disadvantaged populations specified in the guidelines.
 Include in each description components of the current program and the following quantitative information for the most recent year available: